Heather R. Kennedy

 M.S. and Ph.D. from University of Nebraska, Lincoln

 The development, health and well-being of underrepresented and marginalized individuals and families.
-Most recently her research has focused on the welfare of the LGBT community.
+Most recently her research has focused on the welfare of the LGBT community and the scholarship of teaching and learning.

 More than 10 years of clinical experience as a Licensed Professional Counselor, providing therapeutic services to adults, adolescents and families.